Dillon214/Demultiplex/Assignment-the-first/Answers.md

             read1 = "\n".join(((stored_lines[0][0] + "-".join(indices)),stored_lines[1][0],"+",stored_lines[3][0]))
             read2 = "\n".join(((stored_lines[0][1] + "-".join(indices)),stored_lines[1][1],"+",stored_lines[3][1]))

-            check first if the qscores (reads and indexes) contain anything that falls below our thresholds defined in our inputs or contain any Ns by calling phred_score(): if so, write read 1 and read 2 we generated above into our Bad data bucket files and incremennt that bucket's counter by 1
+            check first if the qscores (reads and indexes) contain anything that falls below our thresholds defined in our inputs by calling phred_score() or if there are any Ns in the sequences: if so, write read 1 and read 2 we generated above into our Bad data bucket files and incremennt that bucket's counter by 1

             Next check if index 1 is in index_1_identities.keys() and index 2 is in index 2 identities.keys():